CHP RADIO SYSTEMS

 Interior View of 1952 Patrol Car

 CHP cooperated in the production of a late 1952 film indirectly concerning traffic safety, entitled Devil Take Us, about the consequences of reckless driving, starring among others, real traffic officer Del Kuhn with a real CHP car.
 In that film there is at least one view of an actual installation in a patrol car, probably a 1951-52 Dodge or maybe an Oldsmobile, as shown below.
 To the left is the RCA control head for the Fleetfone radio.
 There is a 2-channel switch on the left side of it for car-to-station or car-to-car.
 The louvered box on the transmission hump is a Link Radio Co.
 205A medium frequency receiver, on the old 1682 kHz AM dispatch frequency, and the control head for it is on the right.
 This style 205A was made between 1946-1950.
 Evidently whatever area this car covered did not have full VHF FM dispatch in use yet, and the Link receiver was still used to receive broadcasts on the old frequency, which were simulcast with VHF FM during the change-over years.
 By approximately late 1953 the medium wave AM system was decommissioned and the Link set would have been removed.
-It is probable that other cars had the GE Pre-Progress mobile radios as above, but with the Link Radio 205A shown here.
-Also, some areas shared the 1682 kHz dispatch system with CHP and CHP cars were dispatched by non-CHP transmitters, and those remained in operation in some areas of the state for a short time after the CHP itself abandoned the frequency.
+It is probable that other cars had the GE Pre-Progress mobile radios as above, with the Link Radio 205A shown here.
+Also, police and sheriff stations in some areas shared the 1682 kHz dispatch system with CHP and CHP cars were dispatched by non-CHP transmitters, and those remained in operation in some areas of the state for a short time after the CHP itself abandoned the frequency.
+Interoperability in 1950 that has yet to be equaled in 2017!

 The Link Radio receiver was originally intended to be mounted on the firewall, but I am guessing that by the 1951 or 1952 cars, the firewall space was no longer large enough to allow it to be mounted there, the heater and defroster now being in the way.
 Of course the receiver could have been mounted in the trunk with a longer cable to the control head (the standard Link 205 cable was only about 2.5 feet long.)
 I am guessing that since the receiver was only temporary to provide full coverage while the VHF FM system completed its build-out, it would have been removed not too long after the car was in service, anyway.
 By this time it is believed the coiled cord would have led to a microphone and not a handset, as was typical through about 1946.